Rich-Wilkyness/GitHub-Resume/README.md

 - **LinkedIn**: www.linkedin.com/in/christian-wilkerson-4b0766135
 - **Email**: r.christian.wilkerson@gmail.com
+- **Phone Text**: 254-768-6448

-Feel free to connect with me on LinkedIn or reach out via email if you have any questions or would like to discuss potential opportunities.
+Feel free to connect with me by text or reach out via email if you have any questions or would like to discuss potential opportunities.